Nyamwezi people: Early history

-The Nyamwezi had long been a settled agricultural and cattle-owning people, arriving on the western plateau in the 16th century, and originally living in a mosaic of small and independent chiefdoms slowly carved out by ruling dynasties which according to a Catholic missionary may have numbered over 150, each with its own councilors, elders, and court slaves.
+The Nyamwezi had long been a settled agricultural and cattle-owning people, arriving on the western plateau in the 16th century, and originally living in a mosaic of small and independent chiefdoms slowly carved out by ruling dynasties.
+According to a Catholic missionary, these may have numbered over 150, each with its own councilors, elders, and court slaves.
 In the 19th century, they were already recognized as large slave-owners and were famous for their herds.
-While cattle were important they were not often part of normal life, their entire care often being left in the hands of professional herdsmen, the immigrant Tutsi.
+While cattle were important, their care was not part of tribal life.
+The Nyamwezi often hired professional herdsmen, the immigrant Tutsi, to care for their cattle herds.

 19th century

-In the early 1800's there were a number of Nyamwezi kingdoms, such as Unyanyembe, Ulyankhulu and Urambo.
+In the early 1800s, there were a number of Nyamwezi kingdoms, such as Unyanyembe, Ulyankhulu and Urambo.
 Unyanyembe was perhaps the most powerful, since it controlled the trading city of Tabora, and had close connections with the Arabs of Zanzibar, through the Arab community of Tabora.
 When Mnywasele inherited the throne of Unyanyembe in 1858, the Arabs helped him expel his rival Mkasiwa, who went into exile in Ulyankhulu.
 When Mnywasele later tried to increase his control over the Unyanyembe trading community, those allied with Mkasiwa, which led to a greater conflict between Unyanyembe and Ulyankhulu in 1860.
 The result of the conflict was that Mkasiwa gained the throne of Unyanyembe.
 In 1871 Unyanyembe was involved in another war, this time against Urambo, which at this time was ruled by the slaver and ivory trader known as Mirambo.
 1873 the Urambo forces blockaded the ivory trade from Tabora resulting in the price of ivory rising globally.
 The war lasted until Mirambo's death in 1884.

 In the 19th century, settlements were described as typically large, compact, and fortified for defense with strong wooden stockades, often in high inaccessible rocky places.
 When the Germans finally imposed peace, the population did not immediately disperse, but slowly, over a fifty-year period, the modern pattern of scattered settlements emerged.